tmtygnz/LapsRemoteV2/README.md

 Laps Remote is a project that will try to eliminate cross contamination among humans by using telemedice

+## Note👇
+This month is the last quarter of my school year so i will be out in a few weeks

 ## Installation And Usage
 You can clone this repository using `git` or `gh`
 ```